Countdown To The Start of Annual Enrollment Period (AEP)

 Additional Ways to Save on Your Medicines

-Use www.GoodRx.com to save on many of your generic prescriptions.
-GoodRx is a great tool to have your toolbox.
+Use www.GoodRx.com or www.Singlecare.com to save on many of your generic prescriptions.
+These are great tools to have your toolbox.
 Just because you have a prescription plan doesn’t mean you have to get all your medications through it.
-Some common medications that you can sometimes get cheaper with GoodRx than through drug plans:
+Some common medications that you can sometimes get cheaper with these discount programs than through drug plans:

 - Albuterol HFA

-There are many others that you can save with GoodRx.
+There are many more medicines that you can save on.
 Bottom line is it never hurts to check and see.